browserengineering/book/book/embeds.md

 * Own the display list for all frames in the tab
 * Commit to the browser thread

-And the `Frame` class will be:
+And the `Frame` class will:

-* Own the DOM and tree layout trees, and scroll offset, for its frame
+* Own the DOM, layout trees, and scroll offset for its HTML document
-* Own a `JSContext` if it is cross-origin to its parent (but let's ignore that for now and use a single context for all frames)>
+* Own a `JSContext` if it is cross-origin to its parent
 * Run style, layout and paint on the its DOM and layout tree
-* Implement loading and event handling (focus, hit testing, etc) its own HTML document
+* Implement loading and event handling (focus, hit testing, etc) for its HTML document

 A `Frame` will also recurse into child `Frame`s for additional rendering and hit